-My name is Ed Smith and I’m a Sacramento Premises Liability Attorney.
 Every year, Americans spend over $60 billion on their domestic pets.
-In fact, nearly three-fourths of us keep dogs, cats or other small pets at home.
-While we usually have direct control over their health, the same cannot be said about the many animals often put on display in our communities.
+In fact, nearly three-fourths of us keep dogs, cats, or other small pets at home.
+While we usually have direct control over their health, the same cannot be said about the many animals often displayed in our communities.

-Always take precautions so that educational opportunities extended to your children at petting zoos, state fair livestock shows – or local pet stores -- won't turn into high-risk encounters that will allow serious or life-threatening germs or diseases to be transmitted to them.
+Always take precautions so that educational opportunities extended to your children at petting zoos, state fair livestock shows – or local pet stores -- won't turn into high-risk encounters that will allow severe or life-threatening germs or diseases to be transmitted.

-Infected cattle, pigs, chickens, goats, rabbits, birds, sheep and other animals can pass serious germs to people who come in direct contact with their skin, hair, feces, open sores, saliva, and non-pasteurized byproducts.
-These bacteria, viruses, and parasites are often labeled zoonotic diseases – those that can be spread from animals to humans (and from humans to animals).
+Infected cattle, pigs, chickens, goats, rabbits, birds, sheep, and other animals can pass serious germs to people who contact their skin, hair, feces, open sores, saliva, and non-pasteurized byproducts.
+These bacteria, viruses, and parasites are often labeled zoonotic diseases that can be spread from animals to humans (and from humans to animals).

-Here's some additional information about some of these germs and diseases, followed by general safety guidelines for interacting with less common animals.Diseases and Germs Children and Adults Can Catch from Unique Animals
+Here's additional information about some of these germs and diseases, followed by general safety guidelines for interacting with less common animals.Diseases and Germs from Unique Animals

-- Humans can pick up germs or infections such as the E.coli bacteria, anthrax, rabies, tuberculosis, brucellosis, Q fever, ringworm, listeriosis, and salmonellosis (among others) from farm animals.
-There are well-documented cases of children simply petting cows and then developing hemolytic uremic syndrome – a condition that can cause both critical and permanent kidney damage.
-Many animals can pass harmful E. coli bacteria to humans – including sheep, goats, backyard poultry, and others.
+- Humans can pick up germs or infections from farm animals, such as the E.coli bacteria, anthrax, rabies, tuberculosis, brucellosis, Q fever, ringworm, listeriosis, and salmonellosis (among others).
+There are well-documented cases of children simply petting cows and then developing hemolytic uremic syndrome, which can cause critical and permanent kidney damage.
+Many animals can pass harmful E. coli bacteria to humans – including sheep, goats, backyard poultry, etc.

-- Pigs.
-Infected pigs can sometimes transmit various types of swine flu to humans, as well as germs like salmonella, toxoplasmosis, and campylobacter.
+- Infected pigs can sometimes transmit swine flu to humans and germs like salmonella, toxoplasmosis, and campylobacter.
 Careful personal hygiene habits like using gloves can often prevent many germ transfers.

-- Like sheep, horses, pigs, and cows; goats can also infect humans with the bacterial disease leptospirosis.
+- Like sheep, horses, pigs, and cows, goats can also infect humans with the bacterial disease leptospirosis.
 It is usually transmitted when a person touches a goat's urine or other body fluids.
-Q fever is another type of disease people can contract when interacting with goats, as well as sheep and cattle.
+Q fever is another type of disease people can contract when interacting with goats, sheep, and cattle.

 - Infected animals can pass listeriosis, Q fever, and ringworms to people